-@import url(http://www.auditorymodels.org/pub/skins/hsr/basic.css); @import url(http://www.auditorymodels.org/pub/skins/hsr/layout.css); @import url(http://www.auditorymodels.org/pub/skins/hsr/hsr.css);
+@import url(http://auditorymodels.org/pub/skins/hsr/basic.css); @import url(http://auditorymodels.org/pub/skins/hsr/layout.css); @import url(http://auditorymodels.org/pub/skins/hsr/hsr.css);

 L/W | D | Date | Integrated Lectures on Mathematical Physics |